Water and Wastewater Management in the Home

 Eat healthy to create healthy human fertilizer for your plants.

-Recycled Water & Health Regulations
+Recycled Water and Health Regulations

 In spite of the huge number of households with greywater systems already installed in the United States, there are as many who would like to install, but can't, due to restrictive health, sanitation, or plumbing codes.
 If you have already located an installer, that person will probably know what the restrictions are.
 They may already have found a way around them.
 However, if you want to install a system yourself, here is a way to check on whether your local codes allow or restrict the installation: